We’re happy to introduce a guest writer on the blog today. Doug Reid has a great story to tell about his experience with race windfoiling.

 Please welcome Doug on the blog:

 My name is Doug Reid and I have been windsurfing for almost 8 years.
-I learnt to foil back in October 2017 and have been teaching other how to foil over the summer.
+I learned to foil back in October 2017 and have been teaching others how to foil over the summer.

 The other, and perhaps more important, bit of kit to think about in light winds is the front wing.
 All bar one of the racers were on Starboard race foils (95 mast, 115 fuselage, 225 rear wind).
 The racers who had the 1000 front wing were able to pump more effectively onto the foil than those on the 800 wing, so a tip for the light winds is get a bigger front wing rather than a bigger sail.
 It probably helped that the top racers were also top RSX or Formula sailors.

 The boards were a bit of a mix between race foil boards and converted formula or large slalom boards.
-Speaking to the other racers everyone was in agreement that as long as your board is wide enough and strong enough then a foiling specific race board is less important that a good front wing, sail and having it all setup to work for you.
+Speaking to the other racers everyone was in agreement that as long as your board is wide enough and strong enough then a foiling-specific race board is less important than a good front wing, sail, and having it all set up to work for you.

 To those of you who can get your kit flying in 8 knots I urge you to give racing a go, even if you don’t do well you will improve your skills and have a great time doing it.